Errant Reads, or my favorite books

 - But hope it was maybe something more introspective, like perhaps Pilgrim at Tinker Creek, A Man Made of Elk, or A Country Year.

-- Or maybe opt for something rather dense, complex, yet escapist, and makes you think, like The Mists of Avalon, All Quiet on the Western Front, or Adventures of Huckleberry Finn.
+- Or maybe opt for something rather dense, complex, yet escapist, and makes you think, like The Mists of Avalon, The Foundation Series, or Moby Dick.

 Let's hope I don't get stuck on a desert island.
 I suspect I should rather hope for a more helpful book like Where There Is No Doctor, published by Hesperian Health Guides.